KV1RZZ/KV1RZZ/README.md

 - *If you are rude and angry...*
 - *if you have strange behavior*
 - *if you don't have a hobby*
-- *if you are too interested in my personal life (location, family, problems, etc.)*
 - *if you lie to other people*
 - *you don't respect other people*
 - *if you copy other people's skins*